 “It’s a bad night for rain,” a voice said from the backseat.

 I didn’t turn around, but I stole a peek in the rearview mirror.
 He wasn’t a big guy, maybe my height.
-He was dressed in a white Doctor Dre The Chronic t-shirt, a red windbreaker and what looked like dark denim jeans.
+He wore a red windbreaker and what looked like dark denim jeans.
 The rules said the mirror was fine as long as you didn’t turn the lights on in the car.
 But never look him directly in the face, not until he’s out of the car and ready to answer your question.

 I gathered up my courage to reply back, but the words stuck in my throat.
 I cleared and tried again.